Why Use an Engineering Change Order

 - Phantom BOM’s: another production BOM used in conjunction with other BOM components or sub-assemblies.

 A modified BOM (adding, deleting, or replacing components, sub-assemblies or a phantom BOM) is typically used to either schedule future engineering changes or to keep track of past ones.
-This is why a BOM plays a big part in the ECO process – it provides us a mechanism to evaluate the positive or negative effects the engineering change has made.
+This is why a BOM plays a big part in the Engineering Change Order process – it provides us a mechanism to evaluate the positive or negative effects the engineering change has made.
 It is visual, and gives a design engineer, quality control manager or process engineer the baseline to make sound business decisions.

 Why Use an Engineering Change Order?